 Consent mode (v2)

-#Basic blocks; advanced models
+#Basic vs advanced

 Related terms